Help with their deposit

 The deposit

-• They need a deposit of 20% (excluding transaction costs) to avoid paying a low equity premium or margin.
+- They need a deposit of 20% (excluding transaction costs) to be eligible for special interest rates.

 Acting as guarantor

-• You own a home valued at $800,000 and already have a mortgage with your child’s bank.
+- You own a home valued at $800,000 and already have a mortgage with your child’s bank (if you have a mortgage elsewhere this could, subject to lending criteria, be refinanced to your child’s bank).

-• You sign a guarantee which provides that you guarantee your child’s home loan, up to $75,000 plus interest and costs.
+- You sign a guarantee with a solicitor which provides that you guarantee your child’s home loan, up to $75,000 (if it’s a limited guarantee) plus interest and costs.

 Once the equity in the home they’ve bought reaches 20%, you or your child can apply to your child’s bank, asking them to release you from your obligations as guarantor.
 Happy families!